Can Pakistan's state airline fly through tough times?

 "There was a strange smell.
 We immediately told the crew and they had to put us on another plane," said passenger Haroon Ali.

-With little financial muscle, PIA has few chances of improving its services and many of its best pilots and engineers are joining competing airlines.
+With little financial muscle, PIA has little chance of improving its services and many of its best pilots and engineers are joining competing airlines.

 "People that PIA invested in decades in are leaving.
 This is what happens when you don't have a culture of merit," said a PIA engineer at Karachi airport.